Do you want to improve your work life balance?

 Work life balance can always be improved.
 Circumstances and situations are never the same for long.
 The ebb and flow of work, responsibility and desire for what we want are constantly changing.

-Make it a habit to periodically review your situation and adjust accordingly.
+Make it a habit to review your situation on a regular basis and adjust accordingly.